 - Receive funding to support the real costs of expanding services to fully meet the need for care in their communities.

-CCBHCs have dramatically increased access to mental health and addiction treatment, expanded states’ capacity to address the opioid crisis and established innovative partnerships with law enforcement and hospitals to improve care, reduce recidivism and prevent hospital readmissions.
+CCBHCs have dramatically increased access to mental health and substance use disorder treatment, expanded states’ capacity to address the overdose crisis and established innovative partnerships with law enforcement, schools and hospitals to improve care, reduce recidivism and prevent hospital readmissions.

-Recognizing the promise of the CCBHC model, Congress in 2020 expanded the original eight-state Medicaid demonstration program to include two additional states, and since 2018 has appropriated grant funding to support CCBHC readiness.
-Today, more than 200 CCBHCs are operating in 33 states.
-A growing number of states are moving to implement the model independently via a state plan amendment or Medicaid waiver.
+Recognizing the promise of the CCBHC model, Congress in 2020 expanded the original eight-state Medicaid demonstration program to include additional states, and since 2018 has appropriated grant funding to support CCBHC readiness.
+Today, 340 CCBHCs are operating in 40 states, plus Washington, D.C. and Guam.
+A growing number of states are moving to implement the model – similar to other value-based or alternative payment models – independently via a state plan amendment or Medicaid waiver.

 Data & Impact